2017 Wichita swatting

 On December 28, 2017, a fatal swatting incident occurred in Wichita, Kansas, United States.
-During an online dispute between Casey Viner and Shane Gaskill, regarding the video game Call of Duty: WWII, Viner threatened to have Gaskill swatted.
+During an online dispute between Casey Viner and Shane Gaskill regarding the video game Call of Duty: WWII, Viner threatened to have Gaskill swatted.
 Gaskill responded by giving him a false address for his residence, one that was occupied by an uninvolved person, Andrew Finch.
-Viner then asked Tyler Barriss to make the required fraudulent call to initiate the swatting.
+Viner then asked Tyler Barriss, an anonymous online swatter, to make the required fraudulent call to initiate the swatting.
 Wichita Police responded to the address, and as Finch was exiting his house, police officer Justin Rapp fatally shot him.

 Barriss pled guilty to involuntary manslaughter and many other charges from unrelated incidents for which he was wanted.
 In March 2019, Barriss was sentenced to 20 years in federal prison.
 Viner was sentenced to 15 months imprisonment and two years supervised release for his involvement, while Gaskill was sentenced to 18 months imprisonment.
 Rapp was not charged for Finch's death.

 Background

 Tyler Barriss

-At the time of the incident, Tyler Raj Barriss was a 25-year-old homeless man living in Los Angeles, California.
+At the time of the incident, Tyler Rai Barriss was a 25-year-old homeless man living in Los Angeles, California.
 Known online as "SWAuTistic", he had a criminal record including domestic violence, and had served 16 months in Los Angeles County Jail for making false bomb threats against KABC-TV, an elementary school in Los Angeles, and a middle school in Granada Hills.
 He was wanted by police in Panama City, Florida, for calling approximately 30 other bomb threats, including one to a high school, and on fraud and mischief charges in Canada for harassing a woman in Calgary.